-The Ultimate Guide to Spanish Language Schools in Mexico City
+Ultimate Guide to Mexico City Spanish Schools (2025)

-With its rich cultural heritage, historic landmarks, and remarkable artistic, culinary, and entertainment scenes, Mexico City has become one of Time Magazine’s greatest places in the world to visit.
+In your free time, the diverse cultural heritage, historic landmarks, and endless artistic, culinary, and entertainment scenes will remind you why Mexico City is one of Time Magazine’s greatest places to visit.

-As you dive in and get to know these different learning institutions, remember that I created this guide based on my own experience of the schools and neighborhoods, the experiences of students I know, reviews, and the most up-to-date research possible.
+I created this guide based on my own experience of the schools and neighborhoods, the experiences of students I know, reviews, and up-to-date research.

 School #1: Centro de Enseñanza para Extranjeros (CEPE)